jerryli27/pixiv_dataset/README.md

 ##### colored_sketch_pair.csv
 There are 6192 pairs of colored-sketch image page ids, separated by commas.
 They were collected by first using the two tags "塗ってみた", "塗らせていただきました".
 Then I parsed the descriptions of collected images and getting the urls in the descriptions that matches pixiv image pages.
 I went through them manually one by one to check whether it indeed corresponded to a pair of colored-sketch images.
 There are still wrong pairs that I missed, but I expect the error rate is below 1%.
 Please let me know if you find them (email: jerrylijiaming [at] gmail.com).
+To my knowledge this should be the only such dataset available.

 ##### pixiv_bookmark_list.txt
 This is the list of pixiv bookmarks I used to scrape the popular pixiv images.